hamvocke/hamvocke.github.io/_drafts/2014-11-17-hallo-hamburg.md

 I was used to work with self-written Java frameworks that were thought to be a one-size-fits-all solution to each and every project presented to us.
 There's nothing wrong with using Java, not at all.
-However, I never liked the approach of shoehorning every single requirement into something that could be solved with the few given tools had at hand instead of using the best tools for the job.
+However, I never liked the approach of shoehorning every single requirement into something that could be solved with the few given tools we had at hand instead of using the best tools for the job.
 Seeing that my team would share that opinion and was eager to try something new was obviously something I was absolutely happy with.
-Working on a project and getting the chance to learn new languages and frameworks at the same time was obviously something I was more than pleased to do. `happiness++;`
+Working on a project and getting the chance to learn new languages and frameworks at the same time was obviously something I was more than pleased to do.

 # Trains on strike, a pub, and an expensive taxi
 My first day ended quite spectacular.
 The train drivers were on strike so I had no way to get home to my apartment after work.
-A colleague suggested to join him for one beer at the pub and so things took its course.
-After a little more than the announced _"one beer"_ I ended up being stranded somewhere in Hamburg (thanks to the public transport dilettante that I am) with a dead phone and this random guy from Leeds and whom I called "Dave" even though that was certainly not his real name.
-Dave and I managed to share a Taxi to the central station and I took the Taxi to get further home to my apartment.
+A colleague suggested to join him for a beer at the pub which sounded like a solid plan to me.
+After some more than the announced _"one beer"_ I ended up being stranded somewhere in Hamburg (thanks to my awesome orientation skills) with a dead phone and this random guy from Leeds I simply decided to call "Dave" even though that was certainly not his real name.
+Dave and I managed to snatch a Taxi and get to the Hauptbahnhof.
+I took the Taxi to get further home to my apartment and managed to end my oddysey.
 After all it was a great -- albeit expensive, thanks to the Taxi -- night and a great ending of my first day.
-The spontaneous pub night helped breaking the ice and from that point onwards the unfamiliarity was gone.
-And I had a decent story to share on the next day.
+The spontaneous pub night helped breaking the ice.
+On top of that I had a decent story to share on the next day.

 # ThoughtWorks, what's it like?